blockchainofthings/Catenis-API-Docs/source/includes/notifications.md

 # Notifications

-Catenis Enterprise provides a notification service where a virtual device can receive a real-time message notifying that a given predefined event that concerns it has taken place.
+Catenis provides a notification service where a virtual device can receive a real-time message notifying that a given predefined event that concerns it has taken place.
 Such predefined events are referred to as *notification events*.

 ## Notification events